 In-Flight Injuries on Airplanes

-The ground personnel are also responsible for the safe conduct of the aircraft, including proper inspection to establish that the airplane is in safe working condition.
-The airline cannot rely upon government inspection of its planes.
-However, the airline cannot be held accountable for unusual defects in the aircraft that could not be discovered by inspection.
+The ground personnel also share some responsibility for the safe conduct of the aircraft.
+This includes proper inspection to establish that the airplane is in safe working condition.
+The airline cannot rely on government inspection of its planes.
+However, the airline may not be held accountable for defects in the aircraft that could not be discovered by reasonable inspection.

 Other Potentially Responsible Parties

 The airline may not be the only entity liable to passengers for injuries sustained in flight.
-The manufacturer, seller, or repairer of the aircraft or its equipment may be liable for defects that cause a malfunction of the aircraft.
-In addition, the air traffic controller owes a duty of care to passengers with respect to the operation of an air traffic control system, and may be held responsible if they see a dangerous situation and fail to properly warn the pilot.
+Under a product liability claim, others may be liable for defects that cause a malfunction of the aircraft.
+That includes the manufacturer, seller, and repairer of the aircraft and its equipment.
+In addition, the air traffic controller owes a duty of care to passengers.
+They may be held responsible if they see a dangerous situation and fail to properly warn the pilot.

-In addition to passengers on commercial carriers, small aircraft passengers may also be awarded monetary relief from injuries sustained on an airplane.
-Although a private carrier is not held to the same high standard of care as a large airline, the private carrier still has a duty to exercise caution.
-Even guests on a private aircraft can recover from the owner or pilot of an aircraft under certain circumstances.
+Small-aircraft passengers may also be awarded monetary relief from injuries sustained on an airplane.
+A private carrier is not held to the same high standard of care as a large airline.
+But the carrier still has a duty to exercise caution and behave reasonably under the circumstances.
+Even guests on a private aircraft may recover from the owner or pilot of the craft.

-Because air travel is so common these days, it's important for individuals to know what to do in case they are injured on a flight.
-Any legal claim involving aviation requires a detailed understanding of aircraft function and safety, FAA rules and regulations, and specific rules related to aviation litigation.
-If you have suffered injury due to an in-flight aviation injury, it's in your best interests to have an attorney provide a claim evaluation.
+Travelers should know what to do in case they are injured on a flight.
+Legal claims involving aviation require an understanding of aircraft function and safety.
+You'll need someone who knows Federal Aviation Administration (FAA) rules and regulations, plus specific rules related to aviation litigation.
+If you have suffered an in-flight aviation injury, talk to a personal injury attorney.